 Many “snacks” are full of carbohydrates.
 Which is awesome, that’s where kids get their energy.
 It’s quick energy though.
 Processed snacks like crackers are even quicker energy.
 The kids burn through them fast.

-The key to having your child be less hungry is by adding fat and protein to the snack.
+The key to decreasing constant hunger is by adding fat and protein foods for kids to their snack.
 The fat slows down the absorption of the carbohydrates and leads to feeling full for longer.
 The protein and fat both are long-lasting energy sources.
 Once you start offering all three at meals and snacks, you may find that your kids stop complaining about being hungry so much.

 One of my favorite ways to make a filling snack is to pair the veggies or fruits from your Veggie Exposure Shopping List with a filling dip.
 Veggies and fruits are amazing and important, but they actually aren’t that filling.
 They are mostly carbohydrates (and fiber).
 That’s where dip comes in.
 If you add in a dip, it does 3 things.
 It adds:

 - A fun element

-Sometimes dip alone can help kids try veggies!
+Sometimes dips for kids alone can help them to try veggies!
 Sometimes kids just use their fruits and veggies as a spoon to lick off the dip.
 That’s okay too!
 At least they are touching the veggies.
 Which is a huge step toward trying them!
 Here are the 5 most filling dips to keep your kiddos fueled up.

 1. Natural Peanut Butter or Sunflower Butter

-I’m not going to lie, this is the go-to dip in our house.
-Natural peanut butter, or really any nut or seed butter (sunflower, pepita, almond, cashew, you name it), is very filling.
+I’m not going to lie, this is the go-to protein foods for kids in our house.
+Natural peanut butter, or really any nut or seed butter (sunflower, pepita, almond, cashew, you name it), is very filling and is great as a protein dip for kids.
 It’s got loads of healthy fats and protein.
 Here are some classic pairings.
 You sub in your favorite “butter” to these:

 And then there are these newer delicious and filling pairings: